 Educational requirements, training and certification for quality assurance specialists

-The amount of education needed to work as a quality control inspector varies by industry.
+The amount of education needed to work as a quality assurance specialist varies by industry.
 For some jobs, a high school diploma is sufficient, the BLS reports.
 Other jobs require more experience and education.
-For example, workers in the semiconductor industry, who perform simple pass/fail testing on computer chips or similar products, typically don't need post-secondary education.
+For example, workers in the semiconductor industry, who perform simple pass/fail testing on computer chips or similar products, typically don’t need post-secondary education.
 Quality assurance specialists who operate more sophisticated testing machinery may need to complete a training program and certification.

 There are several organizations dedicated to the field: